chromium/chromium/docs/updater/functional_spec.md

 * File
  `/Library/{COMPANY_SHORTNAME}/{BROWSER_NAME}/CloudManagementEnrollmentToken`.

-TODO(crbug.com/1339451): Document timing of enterprise enrollment and policy fetches.
+CBCM enterprise enrollment and policy fetches are done every time an install or or update happens, as well as when the updater periodic background task `--wake` runs.

 ### Enterprise Policies
 Enterprise policies can prevent the installation of applications: